-- Is there any survival advantage for androgen blockade (androgen ablation, deprivation) when used as fir line therapy in the adjuvant or neoadjuvant setting with radiotherapy for locally advanced, node-positive prostate cancer? - What is the efficacy of radiation for locally advanced node positive disease?
+- Is there any survival advantage for androgen blockade (androgen ablation, deprivation) when used as first line therapy in the adjuvant or neoadjuvant setting with radiotherapy for locally advanced, nodepositive prostate cancer? - What is the efficacy of radiation for locally advanced node positive disease?